kirinrastogi/Blood-Donors/README.md

 The workflow for entering data should go something like this:
 * Add donor when they register and fill out questionnaire
 * Add recipient, donation (with donor specified), specify nurses
+* In the future I may create an easy way to create multiple resources from the frontend